 Spider Plants (Chlorophytum comosumi) are definitely one of the easiest plants to propagate if you have a strong and mature mother plant.
-There are two main methods you can use to propagate a Spider Plant and we will guide you through each of them in this post, including the step by step guide, tools you will need and advantages of each method.
-You will come away knowing everything you need to make your Spider Plant propagation a success.
+There are two main methods you can use and we will guide you through each of them in this post, including the step by step guide, tools you will need and advantages of each method.
+You will come away knowing everything you need to make this process a success.

 Why propagate a Spider Plant?

-Before we get started you might be wondering why it’s beneficial to propagate a Spider Plant?
+Before we get started you might be wondering why it’s beneficial to propagate your plant?
 Well here are a few good reasons:

 Create more plants for free!

 This will multiply your plant collection without needing to spend any more money!
 They also make great gifts for friends and family if you have enough greenery in your home already.